Email Validation Regex in TypeScript

 While it's possible to create very complex regex patterns to validate email addresses according to the strict RFC standards, it's often not necessary.
 Overly complex regex can be difficult to understand, maintain, and may have performance issues.
 A simple pattern like the one we used earlier is usually sufficient for most applications.

-Client - side validation using regex is useful for providing immediate feedback to users, but it can be bypassed.
-Therefore, it’s essential to perform server - side validation as well to ensure the integrity of the data.
+Client-side validation using regex is useful for providing immediate feedback to users, but it can be bypassed.
+Therefore, it's essential to perform server-side validation as well to ensure the integrity of the data.

 If you need more advanced email validation, there are libraries available that can handle edge cases more effectively.
-For example, the validator.js
+For example, the validator.js library in Node.js has a built-in isEmail function:

 import validator from 'validator';